MA in Museum and Exhibition Studies

 |Public Engagement in Museums|

-|Museum Genres, Practices and Institutions|
+|Museum Genres, Practices, and Institutions|

-20 hours chosen in consultation with a faculty advisor
+At least 20 hours chosen in consultation with a faculty advisor

 - Comprehensive Examination Not required.